813 Naval Air Squadron

-It initially operated Fairey Swordfish from the aircraft carrier and took part in the successful raid on Taranto in November 1940.
-In July 1943, the squadron was a component of RAF Gibraltar but a detachment of its Swordfish (torpedo spotter reconnaissance) was based at Tafaraoui, Algeria and assigned to the Northwest African Coastal Air Force (NACAF) for Operation Husky.
+It initially operated Fairey Swordfish from the aircraft carrier and took part in the Battle of Taranto in November 1940.
+In July 1943, the squadron was a component of RAF Gibraltar but a detachment of its Swordfish (torpedo–spotter–reconnaissance) was based at Tafaraoui, Algeria and assigned to the Northwest African Coastal Air Force (NACAF) for Operation Husky.

 From April 1944 the squadron, including a detachment of Grumman Wildcat and three Fairey Fulmar night fighters, were deployed on the escort carrier operating in the Arctic Ocean on convoy duty.
-On 13 December 1944 two of 813's Swordfish were responsible for the sinking of German submarine U-365 by depth charges.
+On 13 December 1944 two 813 NAS Swordfish sank by depth charges.

-Postwar, the squadron was tasked as a torpedo fighter unit, initially equipped with Blackburn Firebrand aircraft.
+After the war, the squadron was torpedo fighter unit, initially equipped with Blackburn Firebrand aircraft.

 History

-Torpedo Spotter Reconnaissance squadron (1937-1943)
+Torpedo Spotter Reconnaissance squadron (1937–1943)

-813 Naval Air Squadron was initially formed at RAF Gosport in Hampshire on 18 January 1937, designated as a Torpedo Spotter Reconnaissance squadron, it was equipped with a fleet of nine Fairey Swordfish biplane torpedo bombers.
-The squadron was embarked in in Singapore, utilising RAF Seletar as a land-based support facility at the onset of the Second World War.
-The aircraft carrier and its assigned squadrons conducted operations to locate enemy vessels in the Indian Ocean.
+813 Naval Air Squadron was initially formed at RAF Gosport in Hampshire on 18 January 1937, as a Torpedo Spotter Reconnaissance squadron, it was equipped with a fleet of nine Fairey Swordfish biplane torpedo bombers.
+The squadron was embarked in in Singapore, utilising RAF Seletar as a land-based support facility at the start of the Second World War.
+The aircraft carrier and its naval air squadrons conducted operations to locate enemy vessels in the Indian Ocean.

 The Admiralty formally assumed control of the squadron on 24 May 1939 while it was embarked in HMS Eagle.
-Following a refit, HMS Eagle departed for the Mediterranean, where in June, four Gloster Sea Gladiator, a biplane fighter aircraft, were incorporated into the squadron's strength.
-These aircraft swiftly achieved success by downing two Italian bombers, with additional aircraft being shot down in the subsequent months.
-The Fairey Swordfish were responsible for the sinking of merchant vessels and a Destroyer during a raid on Tobruk, as well as another Destroyer in a subsequent operation in Sicily.
-Additionally, four of its aircraft participated alongside in the successful assault on the Italian Fleet at Taranto during the night of 11-12 November 1940.
+Following a refit, HMS Eagle departed for the Mediterranean, where in June, four Gloster Sea Gladiators, a biplane fighter aircraft, were incorporated into the squadron's strength.
+These aircraft swiftly achieved success by shooting down two Regia Aeronautica bombers, more aircraft being shot down in subsequent months.
+In a raid on Tobruk, the Fairey Swordfish sank one destroyer, damaged another, and sank or put out of action three merchant ships.
+In a subsequent operation in Sicily, they sank another destroyer.
+Four of its aircraft participated alongside in the Battle of Taranto during the night of 11/12 November 1940.